cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 \end{cases}
 $$(water_molar_frac_dry)

 where we allowed the relative humidity to vary with altitude.
-Such approximation must not worry us, as the fraction of water vapor in the air never exceeds 5\% and its effect on the atmospheric pressure is very small.
-I was actually surprised when I discovered this, and I thought that clouds were the real water carriers.
-Turns out not to be true.
-We will return on clouds soon.
-We can do a quick calculation to give ourself an estimate of the water content in the atmosphere.
-A MSL atmospheric pressure of 1008 hPa is often considered the threshold for a low-pressure area.
-Assuming that the change in pressure is only attributed to a change in water content, we can use equation {eq}`water_molar_frac` to roughly evaluate an average value of the water fraction, $\overline{f_{H_2O}}$:
+Such approximation is actually very good and must not worry us, as the fraction of water vapor in the air never exceeds 5\%, so its influence on the atmospheric pressure is very small.
+I was actually surprised when I discovered this.
+I also believed that most water is stored in clouds, but, as we will discover, it turns out not to be the case.
-- 1010 hPa: $\overline{f_{H_2O}} \approx 0.85\%$
-- 1008 hPa: $\overline{f_{H_2O}} \approx 1.37\%$
-- 1000 hPa: $\overline{f_{H_2O}} \approx 3.46\%$

-The lowest pressure ever recorded is 870 hPa, which gives an average water fraction of 38%, but our assumption is too crude for that case.
-Atmospheric pressure is also influenced by temperature and air circulation, which play a greater role in stormy weathers.

-Let's built a function to compute $f_{H_2O}$ depending on relative humidity and either temperature or altitude (from the barometric formula).
+Let's built a function to compute $f_{H_2O}$ depending on relative humidity and either temperature or altitude (in the dry air approximation).

 ```{code-cell} ipython
 def water_molar_fraction(RH,T=None,h=None,p=p0):